Growing Nations works closely with and is supported by many organisations across the world.

 Stellenbosch DRC are August and Anita Basson's sending church and provide personal funding for them as a family and support for the Growing Nations project in many practical ways.

-WBC is the home church of Barry & Heather Mann who are currently serving with Africa Inland Mission and Growing Nations in Lesotho.
+WBC is also the home church of Barry & Heather Mann who are currently serving with Africa Inland Mission and Growing Nations in Lesotho.

 Barry Mann Photography has been supporting the work of August and Anita Basson and Growing Nations since 2005.
 Regular visits to Lesotho have been made to provide a pictoral record of the Conservation Agriculture work and more recently the development at Maphutseng, with images being used in articles about the project, in agricultural training material and on the website.